Scandinavian York: Scandinavian rule 866–901

-Siefredus of Northumbria replaced Guthred as ruler of Jórvík and although not a great deal is known about him there has been some information provided by coin evidence.
-A substantial find in the Ribble Valley, during the 19th century, now known as the Cuerdale Hoard, contained approximately 8,000 Anglo-Scandinavian coins as well as continental and Kufic coins.
-(Note: The term Kufic coins, in a Viking hoard, refer to a collection of Oriental coins that are both Muslim (such as dirhams) and non-Muslim.)
-Some of the coins discovered have Siefredus's name on providing an indication to when he reigned.
+Siefredus of Northumbria replaced Guthred as ruler of Jórvík.
+Although not much is known about him, some information has been provided by coin evidence.
+A substantial find in the Ribble Valley, during the 19th century, now known as the Cuerdale Hoard, contained approximately 8,000 Anglo-Scandinavian coins as well as continental and Kufic coins, which include those from the Islamic world such as dirhams as well as imitations with pseudo-Kufic markings.
+Some of the coins discovered have Siefredus's name on them, providing an indication of when he reigned.
 The coin evidence suggests that Siefredus succeeded Guthred and ruled from about 895 until 900.

-The writing of the medieval chronicler Æthelweard has led some historians to suggest that Siefriedus may be the same person, as Sichfrith, who had previously been raiding the coast of Wessex.
+The writing of the medieval chronicler Æthelweard has led some historians to suggest that Siefriedus may be the same person as Sichfrith Jarl, who had previously been raiding the coast of Wessex.

-When these events so happened, Sigferth the pirate arrived from the land of the Northumbrians with a large fleet, ravaged twice and afterwards sailed back to his own homeland.
+"When these events so happened, Sigferth the pirate arrived from the land of the Northumbrians with a large fleet, ravaged twice and afterwards sailed back to his own homeland."